atomicgtool/AtomicG-Templates/README.md

 # AtomicG
 *AtomicG Generator Tool*

-The idea with this tool is to provide an easy and intuitive way to generate code for the Backend and Frontend based on a **Model** defined by us and templates that we can have access [here](https://github.com/gorums/AtomicG-Templates/tree/master/templates).
+The idea with this tool is to provide an easy and intuitive way to generate code for the Backend and Frontend based on a **Model** defined by us and using templates that we can have access [here](https://github.com/gorums/AtomicG-Templates/tree/master/templates).

 We want to generate integrated **CRUDs** base on good practices for the most used frameworks today such as **Angular**, **React**, **DotNet Core**, **ExpressJs**, etc.